dotnet/orleans/index.md

 [Discussion forum and questions](https://orleans.codeplex.com/discussions)

 * **[Orleans on StackOverflow](http://stackoverflow.com/questions/tagged/orleans)** -
 More questions about Orleans.
-Weprefer that people ask questions on [GitHub](https://github.com/dotnet/orleans/issues) or [Codeplex](https://orleans.codeplex.com/discussions) but will answer stackoverflow questions as well.
+We prefer that people ask questions on [GitHub](https://github.com/dotnet/orleans/issues) or [Codeplex](https://orleans.codeplex.com/discussions) but will answer stackoverflow questions as well.

 * **[Who Is Using Orleans?](Who-Is-Using-Orleans)**
 A partial list of companies, projects and applications which are using Orleans.